 As a startup with an innovative approach, the first few years are primarily about one thing: survival.
 It's about proving yourself in the market - showing that it can be done differently.
 In the end, all this is of no use if no significant sales can be achieved on this basis to cover all costs.

-Three years ago, we started with the idea of creating a service that gives creative people more freedom because they don't have to worry about managing their website.
-Today, our more than 3500 customers have contributed to making this idea sustainable.
+We started out with the idea of creating a service that would give creative people more freedom because they wouldn't have to worry about managing their website.
+Today, our more than 3500 customers have contributed to the sustainability of this idea.
 We thank you from the bottom of our hearts for all your support!

 With this free space behind us, we were able to deal with the following overarching questions for the first time: